 How is online therapy safe for trauma work?

-Research supports telehealth as an effective and safe format for trauma treatment, including PTSD.
-Many clients find that being in their own environment during sessions actually increases their sense of safety and control — which is foundational to trauma work.
+Research supports telehealth as an effective and safe format for delivering trauma treatment, including PTSD.
+Many clients find that being in their own environment during online therapy sessions actually increases their sense of safety and control — which is foundational to trauma work.
 We'll also build grounding and stabilization strategies early in our work together so you have tools to use between sessions.

 What if I've tried trauma therapy before and it made things worse?